 Reprinted with permission of Phil Lawler.

 Phil Lawler is the editor of Catholic World News (CWN) and the director of Catholic Culture.
 He attended Harvard College and did graduate work in political philosophy at the University of Chicago before entering a career in journalism.
-He is the author of Lost Shepherd: How Pope Francis is Misleading His Flock, The Faithful Departed: The Collapse of Boston's Catholic Culture and A Call to Serve: Pope Francis and the Catholic Future.
+He is the author of The Smoke of Satan, Lost Shepherd: How Pope Francis is Misleading His Flock, The Faithful Departed: The Collapse of Boston's Catholic Culture and A Call to Serve: Pope Francis and the Catholic Future.
 He is the editor of When Faith Goes Viral: 11 Success Stories of the New Evangelization from Alabama to Vladivostok.Copyright © 2015 Catholic Culture

 back to top